-Matthews!
-All of those callings had certain frustrations and rewards, and they've all included dedication, hard work, and, occasionally, a little disappointment.
-I have done all those things.
-I've worked at about every level of the Church there is outside of being a General Authority.
+MATTHEWS: All of those callings had certain frustrations and rewards.
+They have all included dedication, hard work, and, occasionally, a little disappointment.
 I suppose the most rewarding and one of the most difficult callings was temple president.
 I frequently thought while I was president that everything I had done up to that point had prepared me for the demands made upon me as temple president.
-My years as a seminary teacher, my years as a bishop, my years teaching at BYU, twenty-five years on the Correlation Committee, the Scriptures Committee, the Encyclopedia Committee, my years as husband and father-all those things came together in one assignment as president of the Mount Timpanogos Utah Temple.
+My years as a seminary teacher; my years as a bishop; my years teaching at BYU; twenty-five years on the Correlation Committee, the Scriptures Committee, and the Encyclopedia Committee; my years as husband and father-all those things came together in one assignment as president of the Mount Timpanogos Utah Temple.
 When you are a temple president, you have much responsibility.
 You deal with excellent people, but problems arise every day that you never encountered before.
 You are in the cleanest of surroundings.
 You are with the highest level of human beings.
 It's just wonderful!
-It is difficult at times, but there's nothing like being in the house of the Lord where you feel the Spirit every day.
+It is difficult at times, but there's nothing like being in the house of the Lord, where you feel the Spirit every day.
 I don't know of anything that is quite like that.
 For me, being a temple president was a crowning event.
 I don't know how much longer I'll live, but I hope I have a lot of opportunities to work in the temple.
 Growth and experience are found in every calling.

-Baugh: Were you not called as temple president of the Mount Timpanogos Temple even prior to it being dedicated?
+BAUGH: Were you not called as temple president of the Mount Timpanogos Temple even prior to its being dedicated?

-Matthews!
-Yes, about six months before it was dedicated.
+MATTHEWS: Yes, about six months before it was dedicated.
 I was first called in May 1996 and served from October 1996 to the first of November 1999.

-Baugh: Did you select your counselors?
+BAUGH: Did you select your counselors?

-Matthews!
-Yes.
+MATTHEWS: Yes.
 My counselors at the beginning were Dan J. Workman, a CES man before his retirement, and Herschel N. Pedersen, a former BYU basketball star, who had spent his life working at Geneva Steel.
-Both of these brethren were true-blue hard workers, respected by the community, and they were great counselors.
+Both of these brethren were true-blue hard workers, were respected by the community, and were great counselors.
 Their wives were assistants to my wife as matron.
 After two and a half years, Brother Workman was called to be president of the temple in Vernal, Utah, and I selected Noel T. Greenwood to replace him.
 He was from Lindon and had been my stake president at one time.
 Brother Pedersen then became my first counselor, and Brother Greenwood served as my second counselor.

-Baugh: And you continue to work as a sealer in the Mount Timpanogos temple?
+BAUGH: And you continue to work as a sealer in the Mount Timpanogos Temple?

-Matthews.
-That's correct.
+MATTHEWS: That's correct.
 From the time I was released until the present time, I've been a sealer in the temple.

-Baugh: And you also continue to be an active patriarch in your stake.
+BAUGH: And you also continue to be an active patriarch in your stake.
 Would you care to comment about that?